hoangvvo/llm-sdk/sdk-rust/README.md

 # llm-sdk for Rust

-`llm-sdk` is Rust library that provides a unified API to access the LLM APIs of various providers.
+A Rust library that provides a unified API to access the LLM APIs of various providers.

 ## Usage